-Change 5.2.1.1 as indicated:
+Change 7.2.1 as indicated:

-The Frame Control field for frames other than the Multipurpose frame, Fragment frame and Extended frame shall be formatted as illustrated in Figure 87.
-The Frame Control fields for the Multipurpose frame and Extended frame are specified in 7.3.5 and 7.3.6, respectively.
+The Frame Control field for frames other than the Low Latency frames, Multipurpose frame, Fragment frame, and Extended frame shall be formatted as illustrated in Figure 87.
+The Frame Control fields for Low Latency frames, the Multipurpose frame, and Extended frame are specified in 7.3.4a.1, 7.3.5, and 7.3.6, respectively.

-5.2.1.1.1 Frame Type field
+7.2.1.1 Frame Type field